FahadAminShovon/SSLCOMMERZ-integration-with-react-and-flask/README.md

-the success url recieves form data from SSLCOMMERZ as we set in the marchent account. now notice we are using **request.form** because SSLCOMMERZ is sending form data.
+the success url recieves form data from SSLCOMMERZ as we set in the marchent account. now notice we are using **request.form** because SSLCOMMERZ is sending form data. also we had to call the **to_dict()** method as request.form returns an immutable dictionary which is difficutl to handle.
 **request.json() won't work in this case**.

 after getting the response you can filter and store data as you want.